 There are three full-fledged museums in Hiroshima.
-The Hiroshima Museum of Art, which boasts one of the best collections in western Japan, the Hiroshima Prefectural Museum of Art, which houses works of a wide range of genres, including art works from the 1920s and 30s and crafts from Japan and Asia, and how to enjoy contemporary art The Hiroshima City Museum of Contemporary Art introduces its charms.
-Since they are all within a short distance, it is a chance to see a group of impressive works from Impressionism to contemporary art all at once.
-Why don’t you spend an art day at spots that have their own unique nature, such as the natural environment, architecture, cafes, restaurants, and museum shops.
+The Hiroshima Museum of Art, which have one of the best collections in western Japan, the Hiroshima Prefectural Museum of Art, which houses works of a wide range of genres, including art works from the 1920s and 30s and crafts from Japan and Asia, and The Hiroshima City Museum of Contemporary Art.

 Hiroshima Museum of Art

 It has a collection of about 300 pieces of European modern art centered on France and Japanese modern art, including Japanese paintings.

 In particular, Exihibition of Impressionist works by Monet, Renoir and Van Gogh, are one of the best collections in western Japan.
 You can also enjoy plenty of works by Picasso, whose style has changed rapidly.

 There are many special exhibitions that are familiar to everyone from children to adults, and they are also recommended for art museum beginners!